grpc/grpc-proto/README.md

 # grpc-proto
-This repository contains common protocol definitions for peripheral services around gRPC such as health checking, load balancing etc..
+This repository contains the canonical versions of common protocol definitions for peripheral services around gRPC such as health checking and load balancing.

-## Planned Usage
+## Usage

-For ease of development, proto files will still be copied to the other gRPC repositories (e.g., `grpc/grpc`, `grpc/grpc-go`, etc.).
-Sanity tests will be added to verify that common proto files match the "ground truth" files contained here.
+For Bazel users, it can be included directly as an `http_repository`.

+Non-Bazel users are expected to copy the proto files from this repo as needed.
+However, those copies should not be modified; they should be byte-identical with the version of grpc-proto that was copied from.
+Changes should be made to proto files in this repo before being recopied elsewhere.
+This prevents forking the proto and makes clear the "latest version" of the proto.

+Projects that copy the protos should defend against repo-specific modifications.
+They should use a script to copy that overwrites any such changes, or have sanity tests that would fail if a proto was no longer byte-identical.

 ## Directory Structure